Are you getting postpartum headaches everyday?

 Postpartum is the period after which you have just given birth until about six to eight weeks later.

 Some people would refer to this period as being quite a foggy time as you are trying to adjust to your newborn baby.

 Life can seem somewhat of a blur as you adjust to your new life.

-During this phase there will be lots of changes to your body as a new mom and also you will be getting used to a new routine with your new baby.
+During this phase, there will be lots of changes to your body as a new mom and also you will bet trying to get used to a new routine with your new baby.